 Internal Stakeholder: The people who work within your company.
 Your colleagues, your boss, their boss, customer support, the receptionist, people working in your company’s shop.
 When identifying stakeholders, use artifacts such as company organization charts; speak to people within your department to help you.

-External Stakeholders: The customers and external agencies such as suppliers of goods.
+External Stakeholders:ย The customers and external agencies, such as suppliers of goods.
 It can also be a bank clerk, investor, or competitor.
-When trying to identify external think who will use the product, who will it effect, ask who in the community is interested in this?
-Are there any third parties who I need to interact with or are interested in this?
+When trying to identify external stakeholders who will use the product, who will it affect?
+Ask who in the community is interested in this.
+Are there any third parties with whom I need to interact, or are interested in this?

 Categorizing Stakeholders